adrienchaton/Expressive_WAE_FADER/README.md

 This repository is a companion to the DAFx19 submission:
 Adrien Bitton, Philippe Esling, Antoine Caillon, Martin Fouilleul, "Assisted Sound Sample Generation with Musical Conditioning in Adversarial Auto-Encoders".

-Preliminary works can be accessed at https://github.com/nebularnoise/serge.
+Preliminary works can be accessed at https://github.com/adrienchaton/Timbre_MoVE and https://github.com/nebularnoise/serge.

 An Arxiv pre-print can be accessed at https://arxiv.org/abs/1904.06215.
 However, the paper is **not reviewed** yet.